jkooks/Lokasenna_GUI-Tree/README.md

 # Classes
 As mentioned before, this module comes with three classes> Tree, Header, and TreeTreeItem> Each one of these has various variables and functions you can utilize and reimplement, which are listed below.
 These are only the basic functions that are exposed, so if you are looking to do more advance things you can take a look at the class functions in the script and read the documentation within the file.
 Most of those functions have to do with the rendering/drawing, but have at them if they might be of use.

-**And as a general note, if you see something like "*type(s)*" below (i.e. "*TreeItem(s)*") it means you can either pass a single instance of that type or a table of them and the function can handle either case.
+**As a general note, if you see something like "*type(s)*" below (i.e. "*TreeItem(s)*") it means you can either pass a single instance of that type or a table of them and the function can handle either case.
 And if you see "*TreeItems*" that just means a table of tree items.**

 ## Tree Class